Mahdavi movement: History

 After Jaunpuri's demise in 1505, the Mahdavi movement went through a militant phase, lasting during the reign of the first five Mahdavi caliphs.
 The movement was persecuted under the Sultan Muzaffar Shah II (r.
 1511–1526) of Gujarat Sultanate.

-The second Mahdavi caliph, Bandagi Miyan Syed Khundmir and his fukhra disciples (the persons who renounce the world and keep remembering Allah with zikr), faced organised persecution by the regime of Muzaffar at the behest of his court-appointed Mullas and was killed in 1523 along with hundreds of unarmed and peaceful disciples.
+The second Mahdavi caliph, Bandagi Miyan Syed Khundmir and his Fukhra disciples (the persons who renounce the world and keep remembering Allah with Zikr), faced organised persecution by the regime of Muzaffar at the behest of his court-appointed Mullas and was killed in 1523 along with hundreds of unarmed and peaceful disciples.
 Syed Khundmir's tomb is located in the town of Champaner in the Panchmahal district of the western Indian state Gujarat, where thousands of seekers and followers, from different parts of India and other countries, arrive to pay tribute.

-In 1588, prince Ismail who was only sixteen ascended the throne of the Nizam Shahs, but actual power was held by Jamal Khan, who belonged to the Mahdavi faith, and the leader of the Deccani group in the court.
-Jamal Khan gave his daughter in marriage to Sayyid Ilahda, a descendant of Syed Muhammad Jaunpuri, and converted the king Ismail to the Mahdavi sect.
-Jamal Khan Deccani lead the massacre of foreign Persian nobles and civilians at Ahmadnagar, causing all the Persian nobles to flee and take service at Bijapur, including the historian Ferishta himself.

-"There were massacres(qatl-i 'aam) twice in the city [Ahmadnagar], in the course of which not a single person from abroad was left alive.
-The killing spree lasted for three days.
-Good people like learned men and traders, who had assembled here in this period, were all slain, and their houses were destroyed."